 The 10 dangers of living alone

 According to the Administration on Aging, about 13.8 million people over 65 years old live on their own.
 This represents about 28 percent of the senior population.
-While aging in place is a positive indicator of a high quality of life, living alone has some very specific dangers to consider:
+While ageing in place is a positive indicator of a high quality of life, living alone has some very specific dangers to consider:

 - Social Isolation: Social isolation doesn’t just affect your mental health – it also increases your risk of heart disease, infectious illness, cognitive deterioration and high blood pressure.